ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/overview.md

 ## Changing scope of data sources on an app created on older versions of ToolJet

 On ToolJet versions below 2.3.0, the data source connection was made from within the individual apps.
-To make it backward compatible, we added an option to change the scope of the data sources and make it global data source.
+To make it backward compatible, we added an option to change the scope of the data sources and make it data source.

 1. When dealing with apps that were created using ToolJet versions prior to 2.3.0, you will notice the presence of the data source manager in the left sidebar of the App Builder.
   <div style={{textAlign: 'center'}}>